Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 There are also negative conditioned punishers, where the dog is conditioned to associate a certain previously neutral stimulus with some negative event.
 My training philosophy is based on creating only positive conditioned reinforcers, however.

 Making Reinforcers as Effective as Possible

 As seen, conditioned reinforcers don't just happen overnight.
 Rather, it takes some conditioning (learning) and repetition for them to become effective.

-There are certain rules you need to follow or you risk to lose that potency over time.
+There are certain rules you need to follow or you risk losing that potency over time.
 Following are some guidelines to keep in mind.

 1. Build a Strong Connection

 Make sure you invest some time in creating a strong conditioned reinforcer.
 Don't cut corners.
-It's time well spent to wait for a reliable conditioned response.
+It's time well spent waiting for a reliable conditioned response.
 I know some clicker trainers who skip charging the clicker and go straight to asking for operant behavior.

 I personally like to charge it so it has a strong meaning and the dog is happy and excited to play the "clicker game."
 There are some dogs who don't find the clicker to be neutral.
 Rather, some find the noise intimidating.